 Don’t be a couch potato

-Save yourself the gym fee and view the world as your playground: stick your iPod on and go for a jog or, if you are studying away from home, explore your new surroundings on foot.
+Instead of joining the gym save yourself the gym fee and view the world as your playground.
+Stick your iPod on and go for a jog or, if you are studying away from home, explore your new surroundings on foot.

 Get a workout DVD

-As winter rolls in, venturing out in the cold may not be ideal, so invest a few quid in a workout DVD – they’re fun and will keep you fit under those woolly jumpers until its time to shed those layers for summer.
+As winter rolls in, venturing out in the cold may not be ideal, so invest a few quid in a workout DVD – they’re fun and will keep you fit under those woolly jumpers until its time to shed some layers for summer.

 Who doesn’t like to hula hoop?
 You may think this is a thing of the past and you’re too grown up for this now, but think again!
 Hula hooping is actually an amazingly fun way to keep fit and one you can do whilst watching TV or listening to some tunes.

-Hula hooping can burn fat and tone up your body as it uses major muscles, particularly your core muscles to get that hoop turning, whilst improving co-ordination and flexibility.
+Hula hooping burns fat and tones up your body as it uses major muscles – particularly your core muscles – to get that hoop turning, whilst improving co-ordination and flexibility.

-You can pick up a cheap £1 hoop from most children’s stores or you can get special weighted hoops designed for fitness and/or dance from Amazon.
+You can pick up a cheap £1 hoop from most children’s stores, or you can get special weighted hoops designed for fitness and dance from Amazon.

-Push ups and sit ups may not sound like a fun way to keep fit, but the push up and sit up apps by Rittr Labs (for android) allow you to begin right from the beginning and build up to more.
+Other systems – like Android – also have some awesome offerings.
+Now, push-ups and sit-ups may not sound like a fun way to keep fit, but the apps by Rittr Labs allow you to begin right from the beginning and build up your strength and ability.

-Another amazing app to get you started (which I personally used, and I now run up to 3-6 miles regularly) is the Couch to 5k app which aims to get you running 5k (3.1 miles) in 9 weeks.
+Another amazing app to get you started (which we personally used, and now run up to three to six miles regularly) is the Couch to 5k app which aims to get you running 5 km (3.1 miles) in nine weeks.